Akaflieg Braunschweig SB-8: Design and development

-The Akaflieg Braunschweig or Akademische Fliegergruppe Braunschweig (The Brunswick Academic Flying Group) is one of some fourteen German undergraduate student flying groups sponsored by their home technical university.
+The Akaflieg Braunschweig or Akademische Fliegergruppe Braunschweig (The Brunswick Academic Flying Group) is one of fourteen German undergraduate student flying groups sponsored by their home technical university.
 Several have designed and built aircraft, often technically advanced and leading the development of gliders in particular.
 The Brunswick students had been exploring the use of GRP in a series of related gliders, beginning with the SB-6.
 From the SB-8 to the SB-10, wingspan and aspect ratio were progressively increased.
-Aspect ratio was increased from 23 to 36.6, resulting in aeroelastic problems.
+The aspect ratio was increased from 23 to 36.6, resulting in aeroelastic problems.

 SB-8

 The SB-8 is similar to the SB-7, which also had an aspect ratio of 23.
 It performed well but had difficult handling characteristics, attributed to its Eppler aerofoil section.
-The SB-8 has an 18 m wingspan, a two-piece wing of Wortmann FX 62 profile with an unswept leading edge, a slightly tapered centre section, and more strongly tapered outer sections.
+The SB-8 has an 18 m wingspan, a two-piece wing of Wortmann FX 62 profile with an unswept leading edge, a slightly tapered center section, and more strongly tapered outer sections.
 It is built around a box beam, with balsa ribs and a torsion shell of glass fibre laid over balsa.
 The wing is shoulder mounted at 1.5° dihedral, with Schempp-Hirth airbrakes at mid-chord midway along the center section and ailerons on the outer panels.
 Both SB-8 built have camber flaps on the inboard wing panel and ailerons which are coupled to the flaps (flaperons) on the outboard panels.